Physicians in Canada: Residency

 Residency training is also known as postgraduate medical education.

 Graduating medical students in Canada must apply to a residency position via the Canadian Residency Matching Service (CaRMS).
 Some of the available programs include family medicine, internal medicine, emergency medicine, anesthesia, pediatrics, psychiatry, obstetrics and gynecology, radiology, general surgery, orthopedic surgery, neurosurgery, and urology.

 The match for entry level (R-1) postgraduate positions is CaRMS' largest match.
 It encompasses all 17 Canadian medical schools and is offered in two iterations each year.

 The first iteration includes all graduating students and prior year graduates from Canada and the US who meet the basic eligibility criteria and have no prior postgraduate training in Canada or the US.
 It is also open to graduates from international medical schools (IMGs) who meet the basic criteria and have no prior postgraduate training in Canada or the US.
-Some of the positions are exclusive to IMGs who meet the basic criteria, with Canadian graduates being excluded from applying to these positions.
+Programs usually have a large number of spots allocated to Canadian medical graduates (CMGs), and a smaller subset of spots allocated to just IMGs.
+Some programs may not offer any spots to IMGs.
+CMGs cannot apply for IMG spots and visa-versa.

 The second iteration includes positions left over from the first iteration, which are often in less desirable locations, programs, and fields.
 Applicants not matched in the first iteration can apply to these positions.
+At this time spots allocated to a particular applicant pool are opened up to everyone (i.e. CMGs and IMGs will now compete for the same spots).
 Foreign medical graduates who did not match to the positions exclusively offered to them in the first iteration, as well as any US or Canadian physician with prior post-graduate training obtained in either the first or second iterations of their respective matches can also apply to these remaining training positions.

 Residents’ salaries are negotiated by the residency associations and are determined by two things: the postgraduate year and the province they are working in.
 A resident physician in the second year of a training program (PGY-2) in Ontario would receive the same salary as every other resident physician in that province.